 The more that we understand ourselves, our personality, the easier we find it to deal with other people.

-We understand the situations where we will be at our best, and at our worst.
+Understanding our personality means that we understand the situations where we will be at our best, and at our worst.
 It helps with the way we work and we know the sorts of tasks and situations that allow us to be us.
 Understanding our personality allows us to have better relationships with others and so much more.

 We then have a choice

 For me, for many years I acted in the way my organisation wanted me to be.
-I had to change so many things about my personal style.
+I had to change so many things about my personality/ personal style.
 I had to be a more assertive and outgoing version of me, which lead to me having to communicate with people in a way that wasn’t natural and this lead to stress.
 I also needed to develop strategies to read and make sense of complex documents fast, not my ideal way of reviewing information.
 But I was in my 30s and better able to deal with this.

 Later I moved into work that allowed me to be more me, and this lead to some of my best work.
 I was much freer in my way of working with others.
+I could let my personality shine through.

-There are different ways of finding out who you are
+There are different ways of finding out who you are – your personality

 At work, you may get involved in a 360-degree feedback process.
 You may complete personality assessments.
 This can be very helpful, but often clients and friends will tell me that they don’t want to reveal their true self in a group situation.
 They answer in a way they think that they should, especially when the results are going to be shared as part of a group.